 The following law is derived from Nrusingh’s 1st law

-The following two laws are derived from Nrusingh’s 2nd law
+The following law is derived from Nrusingh’s 2nd law

-The following law is derived from Nrusingh’s 3rd law
+The following laws are derived from Nrusingh’s 3rd law

 where (11/14) is the constant of proportionality